Eurovision Song Contest 1991: Production

 The Eurovision Song Contest 1991 was produced by the Italian public broadcaster Radiotelevisione italiana (RAI).
-Silvia Salvetti served as executive producer, Riccardo Donna served as director, Luciano Ricceri served as designer, and Bruno Canfora served as musical director leading an assembled orchestra of 57 musicians.
+Silvia Salvetti was the executive producer, Riccardo Donna was the director, Luciano Ricceri served as designer, and Bruno Canfora was the musical director leading an assembled orchestra of 57 musicians.
 A separate musical director could be nominated by each participating delegation to lead the orchestra during its country's performance, with the host musical director also available to conduct for those countries which did not nominate their own conductor.
 On behalf of the contest organisers, the European Broadcasting Union (EBU), the event was overseen by Frank Naef as scrutineer.

 The running order draw, to determine in which position each country would perform, was held on 18 February 1991, the same date that Rome was confirmed as the host city of the contest and the announcement of the twenty-two competing countries.

 Rehearsals for the participating artists began on 29 April 1991.
 Two technical rehearsals were conducted for each participating delegation in the week approaching the contest, with countries rehearsing in the order in which they would perform.
 The first rehearsals of 40 minutes' duration were held on 29 and 30 April, with the second rehearsals, each lasting 35 minutes, held on 1 and 2 May.
 Three dress rehearsals were held with all artists, two held in the afternoon and evening of 3 May and one final rehearsal in the afternoon of 4 May.
 An audience was present for the second dress rehearsal on the evening of 3 May.
 About 300 journalists covered the event.

 The production value of the 1991 contest came in for much criticism during the build-up and following the event, which may be partly explained by the relatively late change in contest venue from Sanremo to Rome.
 Rehearsals in the contest venue regularly started late as the orchestra failed on many occasions to arrive at the venue on time, and during the live broadcast, a number of technical mishaps occurred, including lighting failure during several of the entries and the failure of the venue's sound system during the Swedish entry.
 The voting sequence was also notably haphazard and several mistakes required rectification during the show, with Naef regularly called upon by the presenters for clarification.